 "Yeah I'm at the checkpoint… tell her she better not move from that spot… yeah they worked just fine… a kid off the last batch of incoming slaves… I'll wait for your signal."
 She removed her hand from her ear.

-“My crew and I are intergalactic bounty hunters; our current target is Vaughan of Sola.
-The mission so far is running smoothly, tricky part is, we don’t speak or understand your language.
-That’s where you come in.
+She wasted no time getting straight to the point, "My crew and I are intergalactic bounty hunters; our current target is Vaughan of Sola.
+The mission so far is running smoothly, tricky part is, we don't speak or understand your language, but that's where you come in.
 Our technician was able to scrounge up the material needed to create a device that allows its user to understand different languages, hence the ear-trans.
-However, even though we are now able to understand each other with the ear-trans, anyone who doesn’t have one won’t be able to understand us.”
+However, even though we are now able to understand each other with the ear-trans, anyone who doesn't have one won't be able to understand us."

 There was a pause as she waited for me to process this.